School Uniform Assistance

 • Support under Part VI of the Immigration and Asylum Act 1999.

 3.4.
-Families who meet the criteria should complete the form at the end of this policy and return it to the school office.
+Families who meet the criteria will be sent a form in July each year which should be completed and returned to the school office.

 4. School Uniform Supplier

 4.1.
 Our school uniform suppliers are: